GovReady/govready-q/dev_env/README.md

 How do I run management commands or interact with the container?

     - See "5.
 Connect to Container under How To.

+I just switched branches and my database is out of sync.
+What do I do?

+    - Exit the existing run by hitting "ctrl-c"
+    - Run: python run.py dev --clean
+    - This will clean up all artifacts and will wipe the existing database